ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonLZA/HyperspaceRewardReset.md

 ## Program Description

 Reset in front of a Hyperspace Battle Zone trainer to receive a specific reward.
-Go to Switch Home scren when the reward is found.
+Go to Switch Home screen when the reward is found.

 <img src="images/HyperspaceRewardReset.png">